 Heine, Heinrich (1797-1856)

 - German poet, essayist and literary critic whose lyrical poems were made into songs by the likes of Schubert and Schumann.
 His work is notable for its mournful cynicism and his work fell foul of the Nazi book-burnings in the 1930s (he was Jewish).
 Ironically he himself had been well aware of the likelihood of such things.
-A famous quote reads: “Wherever they burn books, they will also, in the end, burn human beings.”
-His fellow cynic Freud’s work suffered a similar fate.
+Favourite quote: “Wherever they burn books, they will also, in the end, burn human beings.”

 Heller, Joseph (1923-1999)